 Penguin.
 Westminster John Knox Press.
 Through these works and those of other early Christian thinkers, this book surveys the development of early church theology.
 Long recognized for the quality of its translations, explanatory notes, introductions, and indexes, the Library of Christian Classics provides scholars and students with modern English translations of some of the most significant Christian theological texts in history.

-On the Incarnation: Saint Athanasius Popular PatristicsSt Vladimirs Seminary Pr - By any standard, this is a classic of Christian theology.
+On the Incarnation: Saint Athanasius Popular PatristicsSt Vladimirs Seminary Pr #ad - On the Incarnation: Saint Athanasius Popular Patristics #ad - By any standard, this is a classic of Christian theology.
 Penguin.
 Composed by st athanasius in the fourth century, it expounds with simplicity the theological vision defended at the councils of Nicaea and Constantinople: that the Son of God himself became "fully human, so that we might become god.
 Its influence on all christian theology thereafter, East and West, ensures its place as one of the few "must read" books for all who want to know more about the Christian faith.

 Westminster John Knox Press.

 Learning Theology with the Church FathersIVP Academic #ad - Focusing on the great questions, we view these issues in their settings and find greater appreciation for the foundations and architecture of our Christian faith.
 Hall opens the door on patristic theology.
 Westminster John Knox Press.
 With the same insight and love of his subject that he brought to Reading Scripture with the Church Fathers, Christopher A.

 Ivp academic.
 The early church fathers were great theologians--though they did not think of themselves as such.
 They were working pastors, involved in the daily life and leadership of their congregations.
 These beliefs were defined in the crucible of spiritual leadership, pastoral care and theological conflict, all set against the background of the great cultural movements and events of their day.